 Those people who have body piercings are more likely to have engaged gateway drug use, hard drug use, sexual activity, risk-taking and suicide.

 Gateway drug use has been associated with those of a younger age who have body piercings.
 Hard drug use has been associated with those who have a number of body piercings (Carroll 2002).

-There are links between body piecing’s and tattoo’s and psychiatric disorders such as depression, eating disorders (Carroll, 2002), borderline personality disorder, neuroticism and increased risk of suicide (Carroll, 2002).
-Seven or more piercings, or intimate piercings, described higher risk behaviours and emotional distress.
+There are links between body piecing’s and tattoos and psychiatric disorders such as depression (Heywood, 2012), eating disorders (Carroll, 2002), borderline personality disorder (Raspa, 1990), neuroticism (Pozgain, 2004) and increased risk of suicide (Carroll, 2002).
+Seven or more piercings, or intimate piercings, described higher risk behaviors and emotional distress (Owen 2013)

 Infection is the greatest physical risk of piercings.
 Surveys have shown around 31 per cent of piecing’s result in complications.
 Source; Body Piecing in England, Statistic Brain, Northwesters University.
 March 2015